JAZZ SERVICES - AN INTRODUCTION

 6. Communications and Publishing

-Jazz Services publishes the bi-monthly magazine JazzUK, with 30,000 copies distributed free nationwide with features, interviews, reviews, news and gig listings.
-The magazine is available to download on our website.
+Jazz Services publishes the bi-monthly magazine JazzUK, with 25,000 copies distributed free nationwide with features, interviews, reviews, news and more.
+The magazine is available to read and download on our website.
+We also publish a free monthly online gig guide covering the whole of the UK, with around 2,000 live concerts listed each month.
 We also publish reports and research on relevant areas and newsletters outlining our various recent activities and plans.

 Each year Jazz Services works with the Phonographic Performance Ltd and the All Party Parliamentary Jazz Appreciation Group to produce and present the Parliamentary Jazz Awards.
 With the National Music Council, Jazz Services presents the Will Michael Awards for excellence in jazz education by Local Education Authorities.